siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 At the first beam splitter:

 - one bright incident beam becomes two bright arm beams
-- the purpose is to prepare coherent branches
+- the purpose is to prepare coherent arm beams
-- no loaded constructive-interference branch is being claimed
+- no loaded constructive-interference fringe is being claimed

 At recombination:

 - two arm beams meet coherently
 - the fields add or subtract before the ordinary output decomposition is written
-- the loaded-branch question is whether the bright raw overlap itself propagates with the reduced speed above
+- the loaded-fringe question is whether the bright raw overlap itself propagates with the reduced speed above

 Mathematically, the same 50/50 beam-splitter matrix can describe both